Asynchronous One-Level and Two-Level Domain Decomposition Solvers: Implementation and numerical experiments

-The simplistic convergence criterion consists in writing the local contributions to a master rank, say rank 0.
-This master rank sums the contributions, and exposes the result through another window.
-Each subdomain can retrieve this approximation of the global residual norm from the master rank, and terminates if it is smaller than the prescribed tolerance.
+In classical synchronous iterative methods, a stopping criterion of the form \(\norm{\vec{r}}<\varepsilon\) is evaluated at every iteration.
+Here, \(\vec{r}\) is the residual vector, \(\varepsilon\) is a prescribed tolerance (that might be chosen as a function of the discretization error), and \(\norm{\cdot}\) is an appropriate norm.
+The global quantity \(\norm{r}\) needs to be computed as the sum of local contributions from all the subdomains.
+This implies that convergence detection in asynchronous methods is not straightforward, since collective communication primitives require synchronization.
+In the numerical examples below, we use a simplistic convergence criterion, consisting in writing the local contributions to a master rank, say rank 0.
+This master rank sums the contributions, and determines if this approximation of the global residual norm is smaller than the prescribed tolerance.
+If so, the master rank declares global convergence and notifies the other ranks by sending a non-blocking message.
 This simplistic convergence detection mechanism has several drawbacks.
 For one, the global residual is updated by the master rank, which might not happen frequently enough.
 Hence it is possible that the iteration continues despite the true global residual norm already being smaller than the tolerance.
 Moreover, the mechanism puts an increased load on the network connection to the master rank, since every subdomain writes to its memory region.
 Finally, since the local contributions to the residual norm are not necessarily monotonically decreasing, the criterion might actually detect convergence when the true global residual is not yet smaller than the tolerance.
 The delicate topic of asynchronous convergence detection has been treated in much detail in the literature, and we refer to \cite{BahiContassot-VivierEtAl2005_DecentralizedConvergenceDetectionAlgorithm,MagoulesGbikpi-Benissan2017_DistributedConvergenceDetectionBased} for an overview of more elaborate approaches.
+While these detection schemes mostly address the shortcomings of the above approach, their correct implementation turns out to be quite involved.
+Since we are not observing any major issues with our simplistic convergence detection scheme for the test problems that we consider, we have not implemented any of the schemes available in the literature.